Level/leveldown/README.md

 * **FreeBSD**
 * **Windows**

-When installing LevelDOWN, `prebuild-install` will install prebuilt binaries from GitHub if they exist and fallback to a compile step if they don't.
+When installing `leveldown`, `prebuild-install` will install prebuilt binaries from GitHub if they exist and fallback to a compile step if they don't.
 In that case you'll need a [valid `node-gyp` installation](https://github.com/nodejs/node-gyp#installation).

 If you don't want to use the prebuilt binary for the platform you are installing on, specify the `--build-from-source` flag when you install.
-If you are working on LevelDOWN itself and want to re-compile the C++ code it's enough to do `npm install`.
+If you are working on `leveldown` itself and want to re-compile the C++ code it's enough to do `npm install`.

 <a name="api"></a>
 ## API